mrmxf/opentsg-widgets/_docs/qrgen/doc.md

 # qr gen

 Generates a qr code from the user input.
-It has the following fields
+It has the following required fields

 - `code` - the text to be made into a qr code

+It has the following optional fields:

 - `gridPosition` - the relative x,y positions as percentages
 of the grid the inhabit.